 Improving the chances of users remembering your booth by including the aforementioned responsive features, is an excellent way to promote a positive viewpoint of your brand.

-Giving visitors the freedom to navigate around a booth easily, both enhances the quality of your page, and offers a good impression of your brand.
+Giving visitors the freedom to navigate around a booth easily.
+This enhances the quality of the attendee experience and helps to promote a positive impression of your brand.

 If they’re able to view every section, with zero problems and with consummate ease, their overall user experience whilst viewing will be positive.

-Removing any barriers to access, i.e. faulty links or poorly labelled buttons, will make your booth a more quality presentation, increasing the chances of future sales.
+Removing any barriers to access, i.e. faulty links or poorly labeled buttons, will make your booth a more quality presentation, increasing the chances of future sales.

 Why?
 Because it's their way of communicating with you and other like-minded individuals who are viewing also.